Canadian budget carrier Flair to launch U.S. routes in October

 Ultra-low-cost carrier (ULCC) Flair is adding U.S. destinations after flying domestic routes during the pandemic.
 Flights from eight Canadian cities will go to Fort Lauderdale and Orlando-Sanford, Florida; Phoenix-Mesa, Arizona; Hollywood-Burbank, California; Palm Springs, California and Las Vegas, Nevada.

-Alberta-based Flair, which made headlines in March by handing Boeing Co (BA.N) a crucial order for its 737 MAX jets, has forged growth plans inspired by the austerity that transformed Hungary’s Wizz Air into one of Europe’s largest carriers. read more
+Alberta-based Flair, which made headlines in March by handing Boeing Co a crucial order for its 737 MAX jets, has forged growth plans inspired by the austerity that transformed Hungary’s Wizz Air into one of Europe’s largest carriers.

 Our Standards: The Thomson Reuters Trust Principles.